Biometrics and BRP/BRC

 In the UK it is not a requirement to carry your immigration documents with you.
 Unless you need to have them with you for a particular reason, we recommend keeping them in a safe place at your residence to reduce the risk of loss or theft.
 An alternative for a proof of age card is the PASS Scheme.
-The card will act as a valid proof of age card and is much easier to replace than a visa or a passport, if lost.
+The card will act as a valid proof of age card and is much easier to replace than a passport or driving license, if lost.
 For further information and to apply for one of these cards, please visit the PASS Scheme website.

 What is biometric data?